uazgraduatecollege/developer-essentials/docs/best-practices/documentation.md

 ## Rationale

 Documentation preserves developer knowledge and reduces waste.
-It gives a developers a place to explain how to use their project to other developers and it helps new developers get up and running quickly.
+It gives a developer a place to explain how to use their project to other developers and it helps new developers get up and running quickly.
 In a well-documented project, you can stand on the shoulders of the other developers.

 ## Specifics